Create a process flow

 Subflows in a process flow

 Subflows are system flows that can be executed within another process flow.
-Subflows are reusable and easier to manage than adding the same part manually to multiple other process flows.
+They are reusable and easier to manage than manually duplicating actions and steps across multiple flows.
+Creating a subflow follows the same process as creating a regular process flow.

 Subflows cannot execute subflows.
 Since subflows are system flows, they only allow for supported system flow actions.